taksan/authenticator-saml-onelogin/dev-quick-start.md

     ![xwiki_extension_indexing](images/xwiki_extension_indexing.png)

-    + To find the extension, its necessary click over More button and Advanced search link:
+    + To find the extension, click on the "More" button and then on Advanced search link:
         + EXTENSION ID: org.xwiki.contrib.authentication:xwiki-authenticator-saml20
         + VERSION: 1.0-SNAPSHOT
     + CLick over the install button and wait until finish the instalation process.